28 celebrities you may not know are nonbinary - Magnolia State Live

 Alex Newell

-Since making it big playing vocal powerhouse Unique Adams on the show “Glee” in 2011, Alex Newell has been blowing audiences away on-screen and onstage.
-The actor and singer, who is gender fluid and uses all pronouns, has appeared in various film, television, and theater productions, including 2022’s critically acclaimed Broadway musical “Shucked.”
+Since joining the TV show “Glee” as vocal powerhouse Unique Adams in 2012, Alex Newell has been blowing audiences away on-screen and onstage.
+The actor and singer, who is gender nonconforming and uses all pronouns, has appeared in various film, television, and theater productions, including 2022’s critically acclaimed Broadway musical “Shucked.”

-In June 2023, Newell’s star-making turn as Lulu in “Shucked” earned the performer the first Tony Award ever awarded to a nonbinary actor, for Best Featured Actor in a Musical.
+In June 2023, Newell’s star-making turn as Lulu in “Shucked” made them the first openly nonbinary Tony winner ever, taking home the award for Best Featured Actor in a Musical.
 “Thank you for seeing me, Broadway.
 I should not be up here as a queer, nonbinary, fat, Black little baby from Massachusetts,” Newell said in their acceptance speech.
 “And to anyone that thinks that they can’t do it, I’m going to look you dead in your face.
 That you can do anything you put your mind to.”

 Jenny Anderson // Getty Images for Tony Awards Productions